Custom SQL Query Validation (Web)

 The default configuration of the Web End-User Report Designer does not allow you to save reports with custom SQL queries.
 An attempt to save such a report throws an exception and displays the “Query <query_name> is not allowed“ error.
 The most common cases are:

-• A user adds a predefined data source that includes a custom SQL query to the report and tries to save the report or to display the Print Preview.
+- A user adds a predefined data source with a custom SQL query to the report and tries to save the report or display the Print Preview.

 To enable the Web End-User Report Designer to save reports with custom SQL queries or display their Print Preview, use a custom query validator that implements the ICustomQueryValidator interface: